Public Interest Resources

 Public Service jobs are funded in a variety of ways, including (but not limited to) through renewable grants allocated to the non-profit organization, fellowship funding for a limited period of time, and with the support of Loan Assistance Repayment Programs.
 Below are some resources for a few categories of funding most pertinent to law students.WCL’s Office of Public Interest can provide you information and assistance in obtaining information about funding for the summer or a post-graduate career.
 For funding that requires candidates go through a full application process, OCPD can provide you with assistance in completing applications and conduct mock interviews.
 For information about how to plan for your future on a public interest salary, Financial Aid can provide resources to help.

 Summer Funding for Public Interest Work

-Although some summer public interest positions are paid, most are not.
-It is recommended that you research summer funding opportunities as well as employment opportunities.
-The Office of Public Interest and PSJD provide a comprehensive guide to summer funding.
-Deadlines are earlier than you might expect, so plan ahead.
+Although a few summer public interest positions are paid, most are not.
+Students should research summer funding opportunities as well as employment opportunities.
+The Office of Public Interest provides a more comprehensive guide to summer funding.
+Deadlines are earlier than you might expect, so plan ahead!

 - Equal Justice Foundation

 This WCL student organization awards $4,000 summer fellowships to students working for public interest organizations.
 Applicants must volunteer at least 10 hours with EJF to be eligible for the grant.
 Applications are generally due in March.

 Visit the Summer Funding section for funding sources nationwide.

 Equal Justice Works provides small grants of an $1,175 education award voucher through its Summer Corps program for public interest internships.
 Apply on the Equal Justice Works website in the Spring.